 University of Massachusetts, Amherst, B.A., magna cum laude

-Andrew Prescott was selected by his peers for inclusion in The Best Lawyers in America© 2018 for Employment Law - Management, Labor Law - Management, and Litigation - Labor and Employment in Providence, RI.
-He has been listed in Best Lawyers since 2007, and was its 2015 Providence “Lawyer of the Year” in Labor Law - Management.
+Andrew was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2019 in the fields of Employment Law—Management, Labor Law—Management, and Litigation—Labor and Employment.
+Andrew has been listed in Best Lawyers since 2007, and was the 2015 Providence “Lawyer of the Year” in Labor Law—Management.

 Andrew has been recognized as a “Rhode Island Super Lawyer” in Labor and Employment based on a peer-review survey by Thomson Reuters (2008–2013).
 He has also been recognized for exceptional standing in the legal community in Chambers USA: America’s Leading Lawyers for Business 2018 for Labor & Employment (Rhode Island).
 He has been recognized by Chambers USA in previous years.